PyMichaelB/ansible-kubeadm/README.md

 This set of playbooks will setup a **single master / control-plane** with as many worker nodes as you like.

+## Compatibility
+This has been tested on:
+- Ubuntu 22.04 Server

 ## Cluster details

 ### Suite of base workloads